blancas/eisen/README.md

 ## Sample Usage

-The following sections show parts of two samples to highlight some Eisen features.
+The following sections show parts of two samples in order to highlight some of Eisen features.

 ### The Sname Game

-The [Snake](https://github.com/blancas/eisen/wiki/Extending-the-Snake-Game-Interactively) sample is a modified version of the game in Programming Clojure that may be changed and extended.
+The [Snake](https://github.com/blancas/eisen/wiki/Extending-the-Snake-Game-Interactively) sample is a modified version of the game in the book *Programming Clojure* that may be changed and extended.
 The host program declares a mutable model for the user code to read and change.

 ```clojure
 (host-model